-institution's ability to effectively sustain a team in a particular sport; and (3) a reasonable expectation of available competition for the team.74 Either OCR, in the context of an investigation or review, or the plaintiff, in the context of a private suit, bears the burden of showing that the institution is not in compliance with part three of the test.75 Even if these considerations are met, an institution may still be required to remedy historic discrimination by fostering new opportunities for the underrepresented sex.76
+For the third part of the test, an institution must show full and effective accommodation of the underrepresented sex's interests and abilities.
+To determine whether this standard is met, OCR considers: (1) unmet interest in a sport; (2) an institution's ability to effectively sustain a team in a particular sport; and (3) a reasonable expectation of available competition for the team.
+Either OCR, in the context of an investigation or review, or the plaintiff, in the context of a private suit, bears the burden of showing that the institution is not in compliance with part three of the test.
+Even if these considerations are met, an institution may still be required to remedy historic discrimination by fostering new opportunities for the underrepresented sex.